-- 34. Notice and information to be given on assignment of money lender's debts.
-This clause is found in somewhat different form in existing legislation (Victoria s.
+- 37. Notice and information to be given on assignment of money lender's debts.
+This clause is found in somewhat different, form in existing legislation (Victoria s.
 31 and New South Wales s.
 33).
-The wording of cl.
-40 of the 1962 Draft Bill has been followed in the present Bill. - 35.
+The wording of clause 40 of the 1962 Draft Bill has been followed in the present Bill. - 38.
 Application of Act as respects assignee.
-The provisions of cl.
-35(1) and 35(2)(a) and (b) are similar to those contained in existing legislation (Victoria s.
+The provisions of clause 38(1) and 38(2)(a) and (b) are similar to those contained in existing legislation (Victoria s.
 32 and New South Wales s.
-34) and also cl.
-41 of the 1962 Draft Bill.
+34) and also clause 41 of the 1962 Draft Bill.
 We consider that the provisions of the Draft Bill should be extended to include the requirements of the Queensland Act.
-In consequence, cll.
-35(2)(c) and (d) follow, with minor rewording, the provisions contained in s.
-6(3)(c) and (d) of the Queensland Act. - 36.
+In consequence, clauses 38(2)(c) and (d) follow, with minor re-wording, the provisions contained in s.
+6(3)(c) and (d) of the Queensland Act. - 39.
 Execution and attestation of certain assignments.
 This clause follows present legislation (Victoria s.
 33, Queensland s.
 11 and New South Wales s.
-38) and cl.
-42 of the 1962 Draft Bill.
-The wording of cl.
-42 of the Draft Bill has been adopted with the addition of sub-s.
+38) and clause 42 of the 1962 Draft Bill.
+The wording of clause 42 of the Draft Bill has been adopted with the addition of sub-s.
 (4) which has been taken from s.
 11(4) of the Queensland Act.

-Protection is afforded not only to a borrower but also to a guarantor. - 37.
-Use of authorised name by money lenders.
-Clause 37 is similar to present legislation (Victoria s.
+Protection is afforded not only to a borrower but also to a guarantor.

+- 40. Use of authorised name by money lenders.
+Clause 40 is similar to present legislation (Victoria s.
 24, New South Wales s.
 25 and Queensland s.
-6(4)(d)), also cl.
-43 of the 1962 Draft Bill.
-Penal provisions are provided for any contravention of the clause.
+6(4)(d)), also clause 43 of the 1962 Draft Bill.
+Penal provisions are provided for any contravention of the clause. - 41.
+Restrictions of money lending advertisements.
+Clause 41 is in similar terms to existing Acts (Victoria s.
+25 and New South Wales s.
+26).
+Clause 44 of the 1962 Draft Bill contains similar provisions.
+Clause 41 in the present Bill follows s.
+5 of the U.K. Act rather than the equivalent Australian legislation.